“If solutions within the system are so impossible to find, then maybe we should change the system itself.”

 Congressional Reelection Rates

 This is a good place in the textbook to delve into the advantages of incumbency in congressional races.
 Remember, an incumbent is a current officeholder who is seeking to be reelected to that office.
 Incumbent congressmen have excellent odds of being reelected.
 This is especially true of Representatives.
 As the Center for Responsive Politics put it, “Few things in life are more predictable than the chances of an incumbent member of the U.S. House of Representatives winning reelection.”
 In the past twenty years, the lowest reelection rate for the House of Representatives was 85 percent, and the mean reelection rate is more than 94 percent.
 Reelection rates in the U.S. Senate are a bit lower, but still impressive.
 In the past twenty years, the mean reelection rate for Senators is 86 percent.
 (2) It is difficult to square these high reelection rates with Americans’ overall low opinion of Congress.
-Gallup tracking polls of Americans’ opinions of Congress over the past twenty years reveal that rarely do Americans approve above 25 percent and frequently their approval is down in the 14-20 percent range.
+Gallup tracking polls of Americans’ opinions of Congress over the past twenty years reveal that rarely do more than 25 percent of Americans approve of Congress and frequently their approval is down in the 14-20 percent range.
 In one recent Gallup survey, as few as 9 percent of people approved of the way Congress was handling its job.
 (3)

 Combined with what we have learned about campaign finance, gerrymandering, and public opinion, the above information about congressional reelection rates raises an interesting set of questions.